EmilStenstrom/friendlybit/posts/2008-06-26-upside-down-text-with-css.md

 </span>
 ```

-&#8230; and this is the result:
+… and this is the result:

 <span style="text-gravity: inverse">ʇxǝʇ uʍop ǝpısdn ǝʇıɹʍ</span>

-I&#8217;m really surprised to learn that so few people know about this property, and I recommend you to continue reading the [W3C specification of text-gravity](http://www.fliptext.info/index.php).
+I'm really surprised to learn that so few people know about this property, and I recommend you to continue reading the [W3C specification of text-gravity](http://www.fliptext.info/index.php).

-> **Update**: Sorry, I lied :) The above is done with a UTF-8 character generator (see the link the the &#8220;specification&#8221; above).
+> **Update**: Sorry, I lied :) The above is done with a UTF-8 character generator (see the link the the "specification" above).
 Amazingly, you can find that most characters have their upside down equivalent somewhere else in the huge Unicode alphabet.
 Neat trick :)